sjkklein/roger-nut-cam/README.md

 ## repo organization

-All code is in the source directory.
+All code is in the `source` directory.
 This will include the web app and the arduino code for the nut roller.

+Documentation --other than this readme-- is in the `doc` directory.
+All diagrams are generated from there.

 ## setting up the environment